-I'm new to the industry but I make up for it with passion and a hunger for knowledge.
+I am a game and interactive experience developer mainly working with Unity and Unreal engine.
+I'm still new to the industry but I make up for it with passion and a hunger for knowledge.

 In my free time I love to play boardgames.
 Right now my favorite one is Spirit Island, a complex Co-op game.
+I also enjoy reading books, watering plants and petting cats.

 In my second year of the education I started joining game jams that were organized at school.
 This were all 48h game jams with a theme and side goals.
 I worked in a group with developers I haven't worked with before so it was very educational and fun experience.